 The NRC staff completed and documented its review of the licensee's reevaluated seismic hazard in a staff assessment (Reference 5.9).
-In order to complete its response to the 50.54(f) letter, the licensee submitted an SFP evaluation and an SPRA report for Dresden (Reference 5.19).
-An audit was performed for the SPRA submittal (Reference 5.20).
-The audit results are documented in the SPRA staff assessment (Reference 5.21).
-The NRC reviewed the SFP submittal and confirmed that Dresden met the criteria of the SFP Evaluation Guidance Report (Reference 5.21).
-The NRC reviewed the SPRA report, as documented in Reference 5.21, using the regulatory review guidance provided in Reference 5.17.
-The staff's review concluded that the SPRA was of sufficient technical adequacy to support Phase 2 regulatory decisionmaking and that Dresden responded appropriately to Enclosure 1, item (8) of the 50.54(f) letter (Reference 5.21).
-Based on the results and risk insights of the SPRA report, the NRC staff concluded that no further response or regulatory actions were required related to the seismic hazard reevaluation activities requested by Enclosure 1 of the 50.54(f) letter.
+Monticello was originally screened in to perform an SPRA.
+In the final screening and prioritization letter (Reference 5.18), completion of an SPRA was no longer required for Monticello.
+Therefore, in order to complete its response to the 50.54(f) letter, the licensee submitted a high frequency evaluation and an SFP evaluation for Monticello (Reference 5.19).
+An audit to support the staff's review of the submittals was not needed (Reference 5.20).
+The NRC reviewed the high-frequency confirmation and confirmed that the licensee appropriately implemented the high-frequency confirmation guidance and identified and evaluated the high-frequency seismic capacity of certain key installed plant equipment to ensure critical functions will be maintained following a seismic event up to the GMRS described in the SHSR.
+The NRC staff reviewed the licensee's SFP evaluation report and confirmed that the licensee's implementation of the SFP integrity evaluation met the criteria of the SFP Evaluation Guidance Report for Monticello.
+Based on these reviews, the NRC staff concluded that no further response or regulatory actions were required related to the seismic hazard reevaluation activities requested by Enclosure 1 of the 50.54(f) letter.

-Because the staff's SPRA review was completed after the final MBDBE rule was approved, the NRC staff appropriately considered the revised MBDBE rule in its staff assessment and confirmed that the conclusions in the various other staff assessments support a determination that no further regulatory requirements are required for Dresden.
+Because the staff's reviews were completed prior to when the final MBDBE rule was approved, the NRC staff, using the process discussed in the seismic binning letter (Reference 5.22), re-visited these conclusions considering the final approved MBDBE rule.
+The staff confirmed that the conclusions in the various staff assessments continue to support a determination that no further regulatory actions are required for Monticello.

 The NRC staff reviewed the information provided and, as documented in the staff assessments (References 5.9 and 5.21), concluded that the licensee provided sufficient information in response to Enclosure 1 of the 50.54(f) letter.
-The staff acknowledges that all seismic hazard reevaluation activities requested by Enclosure 1 of the 50.54(f) letter have been completed for Dresden.
+The staff acknowledges that all seismic hazard reevaluation activities requested by Enclosure 1 of the 50.54(f) letter have been completed for Monticello.
 No further information related to the reevaluated seismic hazard is required.